Forms on Berkovich spaces based on harmonic tropicalizations

-\begin{defn} Let $N'$ be a free abelian group of rank $d$.
-Let $\Pi$ be a finite collection of polyhedra in $N_\R$ of dimension at most $d$ and let $\Sigma$ be its support.
-We say that a homomorphism $Q\colon N\to N'$ is \defi{generic with respect to $\Pi$} or \defi{generic with respect to $\Sigma$} provided that $Q_\R\colon N_\R\to N_\R'$ is injective on each $\sigma\in\Pi$.
-Note that such homomorphisms always exist.
-We say that $Q\colon N\to N'$ is \defi{generic} if it is generic with respect to some unspecified $\Pi$.
-We apply the above terminology also to the homomorphism of tori $q\colon\bT\to\bT'$ inducing the homomorphism $Q\colon N\to N'$ on cocharacter lattices.
+\begin{defn} Let $S$ be a \emph{polyhedral set} in $N_\R$ of pure dimension $d$: in other words, $S$ is a finite union of $d$-dimensional polyhedra.
+Let $N'$ be a free abelian group of rank $d$.
+We say that a homomorphism $Q\colon N\to N'$ is \defi{generic with respect to $S$} provided that for every $\omega\in S$, the image of the germ $(S,\omega)$ under $Q_\R\colon N_\R\to N'_\R$ also has dimension $d$.
+We say that $Q\colon N\to N'$ is \defi{generic} if it is generic with respect to some unspecified $S$.
+We apply the above terminology also to the homomorphism of tori $q\colon\bT\to\bT'$ inducing the homomorphism $Q\colon N\to N'$ on cocharacter lattices. \end{defn}